 xinet.dservice did not start after the installation of Plesk microupdates.
 (PPP-14006)

 - Plesk installer displayed an unclear error message in GUI

 apt-getconfiguration was corrupted.
 (PPP-13720)

 - Replacing the default Plesk MTA with MSMTP resulted in

 - Users could not restore mail from multivolume backups.
 (PPP-14197, PPPM-2559)

 - After changing the default SSL certificate on the server, administrators could encounter issues with nginx configuration.
 (PPP-13673)

-- Website owners could not view real IPv6 addresses of website visitors in
+- Website owners could not view real IPv6 addresses of

 - Users could not back up website files that contained the percentage sign (%) in the file names.
 (PPP-14722)

 - Backing up data to the FTP repository required a local backup to be created first.
 Backup failed if there was not sufficient disk space for the local backup.
 (PPP-14445)